 7 Enthralling Shows Like 'Dexter' Everyone Should Watch

-What Shows Are Like Dexter?
+What Series Are Like Dexter?

 Dexter had one of the most unique storylines ever presented on the small screen.
 The audience gets to watch Dexter, a brilliant forensic specialist, solve different cases of murder.
 However, we know something none of his friends and family members know; he is a serial killer who loves to torture and kill the guilty in his own wicked ways.